-Pennsylvania law provides for certain DUI driver’s license suspensions based on the number of prior offenses, level of impairment as measured by a person’s BAC, whether the driver was under the influence of any controlled substance, and other factors.
-The suspensions are as follows:
+Pennsylvania law provides for certain DUI driver’s license suspensions based on the number of prior offenses, level of impairment, whether drugs wee involved, and other factors.

-An ignition interlock system, along with an Ignition Interlock Limited License is now mandatory for first-time DUI offenders with high blood alcohol levels, repeat DUI offenders, and for individuals who refuse chemical testing.
+An ignition interlock system, along with an Ignition Interlock Limited License is now mandatory for first-time DUI offenders with high blood alcohol levels, repeat DUI offenders, and those who refuse chemical testing.

-Upon hearing the facts of your particular case, your attorney may be able to identify defenses to your DUI arrest or address other mitigating factors to reduce your charge or even have it dismissed.
-Common DUI defenses include:
+Upon hearing the facts of your particular case, your DUI defense lawyer may be able to identify defenses to your DUI arrest or address other mitigating factors to reduce your charge or even have it dismissed.

-If you’ve been charged with drunk driving in Chester County or the surrounding areas, there are a number of resources you might find helpful as you begin to navigate the legal process:
+If you’ve been charged with drunk driving in Chester County or the surrounding areas, there are various resources you might find helpful as you navigate the legal process: